Why a Website needs to load fast

 So if you want a responsive, speedy, user-friendly WordPress website, you have to choose a good hosting and a good hosting provider.

 2. Using a Great Caching Plugin

-You can use some plugin for caching like W3 Total Cache.
-Plug in promises a 10 times improvement in overall site performance when properly configured.
+You can use some plugins for caching like W3 Total Cache.
+Plugin promises a 10 times improvement in overall site performance when properly configured.

 3. Splitting Excessive Comments into Pages

-If your content is getting a lot of comments, this could be the reason of getting slow of your WordPress website.
-If you want to make your website fast, responsive and user friendly, you have to break the comments section into pages in order to shave off the time it takes for them to load.
+If your content is getting a lot of comments, this could be the reason for getting slow of your WordPress website.
+If you want to make your website fast, responsive, and user friendly, you have to break the comments section into pages in order to shave off the time it takes for them to load.

 To do this step you simply just have to go to the settings » Discussions and then you have to choose the number of comments you want per page.
 This will help to boost page load times for posts and pages with a lot of comments